oliviawestmacottssw/SSW.Rules.Content/rules/do-you-confirm-with-the-venue-on-the-day-of-the-presentation-or-the-day-before-if-its-a-morning-presentation/rule.md

 ---

 Make sure that the venue is prepared for the speaker to arrive.
-​

 On the day of the presentation (or the day before for a morning presentation).

-1. Call the venue and confirm the room will be available and that the seating will be organised in a 'lecture' or 'classroom'​ style
+1. Call the venue and confirm the room will be available and that the seating will be organised in a 'lecture' or 'classroom' style
-2. Send an as per our conversation email to the admin staff at the venue, cc the presenter and the user group organiser.​​
+2. Send an as per our conversation email to the admin staff at the venue, cc the presenter and the user group organiser.